Back to Flooring Products

 Luxury Vinyl, Laminate or Linoleum Compared

-Despite all the advantages luxury vinyl flooring offers, it is still meant to be a cheaper alternative to real, natural material.
+Despite all the advantages of luxury vinyl flooring offers, it is still meant to be a cheaper alternative to real, natural material.
 LVF is a synthetic creation which resembles arguably better but more expensive products.
 Naturally, if you seek a replacement for the “real thing” you’d like to consider all available options.
 Just how does luxury vinyl compare to linoleum and laminate in terms of quality and price?

 Resistance and durability - Modern luxury vinyl is considered more durable than both laminate, linoleum and hardwood.
 It will also provide better dent and scratch resistance and easier maintenance than any of the above-mentioned alternatives.
 However, the biggest asset vinyl has over pretty much any other flooring type is the fact it is waterproof which makes it suitable for pretty much any area of the house.
 Linoleum is also showing high water-resistance but excessive moisture can still lead to decay and ruin the floor if certain conditions are not met.
 Laminate is rarely used in bathrooms or kitchens but companies like Quick-Step offer products which are said to work well there.

 Cost - Vinyl flooring is cheap.
 Luxury vinyl is a bit more expensive but still very, very affordable.
 Unfortunately, nothing can beat laminate in this regard.
-If you look for the absolutely cheapest solution – laminate is the answer.
+If you look for the cheapest solution – laminate is the answer.

 Longevity - Vinyl and LVF as an extension have one major flaw.
 You cannot sand and refinish.
 They both, however, can be cleaned and polished or wire brushed and sanded by hand to remove scratches.
 Laminate can never be refinished.